COVID-19 and Work Study Update

 Work Study FAQs

 Work study is a work program in which a student is employed part-time while enrolled in school to help pay your education expenses.
-These on-campus jobs allow students to work approximately 10 hours per week.
+These on-campus jobs allow students to work up to 19 hours per week during the fall and spring semesters and up to 29 hours per week during the summer.
+Hours allowed per week depends on the student’s eligibility and the departments need.
 Work study is limited in funding and requires action from you, the student.

 Types of Work Study